 You can also check the restaurant’s website for nutrition information in advance or ask your server if this information is available.
 This will help you know exactly how much sodium you’re getting with your meal choice.

-Try logging everything you eat and drink in a food tracking app and use your daily and weekly nutrition analytics to see exactly how much sodium you consume.
+Try logging everything you eat and drink in a food tracking app and use your daily and weekly nutrition analytics to see exactly how much sodium per day you consume.

 Planning some or all of your meals in advance is another great way to take control of your nutrition - especially since you know exactly what you’re getting each day.